 The second Saturday in August, Darwin’s downtown is abuzz with visitors from near and far who come to celebrate the largest ball of twine made by one man.

-At press time, the 28th annual Darwin Twine Ball Celebration is set for Saturday, August 8, 2020.
-Traditionally, the event features a parade, craft fair, sand volleyball tournament, pork chop dinner, opportunities to tour the Twine Ball Museum, and live music in the park.
+The 29th annual Darwin Twine Ball Celebration is set for Saturday, Aug.
+14. The event features a parade, craft fair, sand volleyball tournament, bean bag tournament, and opportunities to tour the Twine Ball Museum.

 One of the top attractions during the event is the Minnesota Minn-e-Rods tractor pull, which takes place on Main Street in Darwin.
 Here, competitors of all ages vie to see who has the strongest lawn tractor.